joeax/svidget/README.md

 ###Build
 The latest builds are in the releases folder.
 Get started today!
-Please note that Svidget is in beta (current version 0.1.0), so the API may change without notice.

 When reporting issues, please be as descriptive as possible, including steps to reproduce.